Widgets — core-ui/widget

 with [data-fui-signal="<name>"] DOM nodes.
 The widget framework

-fetches initial values from /<basePath>/state and updates them via
+fetches the current values from /<basePath>/state on mount and on

 5 lines